 In April, drug prevention groups in Massachusetts got together with state lawmakers and labor leaders to show their support outside the Massachusetts statehouse.
 A powerful new prescription painkiller is what’s causing the groups to come together in protest.
-What they want are tougher restrictions on the new drug, as well as action to help the fight the growing trend of prescription drug abuse that’s fast becoming an epidemic in the state as well as in the rest of the country.
+What they want are tougher restrictions on the new drug, as well as action to help fight the growing trend of dangerous prescription drug abuse that’s fast becoming an epidemic in the state as well as in the rest of the country.
 Drug Abuse Prevention

 The company that makes the drug, Zogenix, has filed a federal lawsuit against the state saying that their attempts are similar to banning the drug and are unconstitutional as well.
 Zogenix has asked the court to put a stop to any actions Massachusetts lawmakers have made to limit the distribution of the drug.

 The recent rally brought together supporters who want limitations on the new drug to help renew their efforts and show Zogenix and other opponents that they will continue to fight.
 The rally was organized by two drug abuse prevention groups, Learn To Cope and the Massachusetts Organization for Addiction Recovery.
 Speakers from the groups came forward to show their support for Governor Patrick’s efforts.

 They also urged members of Congress and federal officials to step up and reexamine their approval of the drug.
 Speakers at the rally reiterated that there should not be any more powerful prescription opiates on the market and that more energy needs to be focused on treating prescription drug abuse, not on introducing new drugs.
 The speakers made it clear that pain medications are a necessary way to treat patients, but that the right kind of medications should be used with additional monitoring of their usage.